-Below are the nine types of love described in the Greek language and how to navigate each one:
+Below are the eight types of love described in the Greek language and how to navigate each one.

 Eros is all about romance, passion, and attraction.
 It describes the intoxicating and thrilling emotions that the initial stages of a relationship can induce.
 "Relationships often begin with passion, including infatuation and attraction," marriage therapist Jason B. Whiting, Ph.D., LMFT, tells mbg.
 "As exciting as this is, it is mostly a fusion element, designed to draw people together."